bit-mancer/arduino-cooperative-multitasking/README.md

 #### Example Code

-If you run the example code exactly as written, you may notice that `This is the normal Arduino loop.` is printed _before_ `This is our new loop!` in your serial monitor, even though `loop2()` runs before `loop()` &mdash; if you see this, it's because your serial connection has yet to be established the first time `loop2()` runs and calls `Serial.println()`.
+If you run the example code in the readme exactly as written you may notice that the message `This is the normal Arduino loop.` is printed _before_ `This is our new loop!` in your serial monitor, even though `loop2()` runs before `loop()` &mdash; if you see this, it's because your serial connection has yet to be established the first time `loop2()` runs and calls `Serial.println()`.
 You can add the following code to your setup function to wait for the serial connection before starting your loops:
 ```cpp
 void setup() {
     Serial.begin( 9600 );